 Can Fraud Filter prevent fraud entirely?

-No. Fraud Filter can't guarantee that you will never receive a fraudulent order.
+No. Fraud Filter can't guarantee that you'll never receive a fraudulent order.
 It cannot predict whether an order could be fraudulent unless it matches a particular rule you create in the app.
 If possible, review an order's fraud analysis before fulfilling it.

 Does a customer know that their order is matching a rule set in Fraud Filter?